Mariusrik/PG4300-grp10/README.md

 * **Different user rights**
 We have implmented three different usergroups: user, moderator and admin.
-One example of the diffrence of rights between user and admin is in book/1 (show.html) where only admin can edit a book but everyone can go back
+One example of the diffrence of rights between user and admin is in book/1 (show.html) where only admin can edit a book but everyone can go back.
 ```
   <% if current_admin %>
   <%= link_to 'Edit', edit_book_path(@book) %> |